All Series > Well-Ordered Soul > Part 2

 Related Scripture

 “Human wisdom, brilliance, insight—they are of no help if the Lord is against you.
-You can get horses ready for battle, but it is the Lord who gives victory.” — Proverbs 21:30-31 (GNTD)
+You can get horses ready for battle, but it is the Lord who gives victory.” — Proverbs 21:30‑31 (GNT)

-“And if anyone loves justice, her labors hold great virtues; for she teaches temperance and prudence, justice and virtue, and nothing is more useful in human life.” — Wisdom 8:7 (CPDV)
+“And if anyone loves righteousness, her labors are virtues, for she teaches self-control and prudence, justice and courage; nothing in life is more profitable for mortals than these [prudence, justice, fortitude, and temperance].” — Wisdom 8:7 (NRSVue)

-“For this very reason, make every effort to supplement your faith with virtue, and virtue with knowledge…” — 2 Peter 1:5 (ESV)
+“For this very reason, make every effort to supplement your faith with virtue, virtue with knowledge.“ — 2 Peter 1:5 (NABRE)

 Related Quotes